dadaatom/BetterConsole/README.md

         <b>Show Code Example</b>
     </summary>

 Let's create a loading bar to display the execution process of our program.

-Whilst optional, I am going to select different style options below.
+1. Whilst optional, I am going to define different style options below.

 ```csharp
 LoadingBarStyle style = new LoadingBarStyle("-", "~", "<", ">");
 ```

-We will now call the loading bar constructor with the style and length, then write the resulting loading bar to the console.
+2. We will now create our loading bar with the our new style options and a defined length.
+We will also write the loading bar to the console.

 ```csharp
 LoadingBar loadingBar = new LoadingBar(style, 10);